bpurinton/PebbleCounts/README.md

 Those using Mac OS or Linux shouldn't have much trouble modifying the above commands slightly (just add a leading `source` to the `activate` and `deactivate` commands above).
 Note that installing openCV and getting it to function properly can be a pain sometimes, especially in the case of Linux.
 In that case it is recommended to find some instructions for installing openCV's Python API for your specific Linux operating system [online](https://www.pyimagesearch.com/2018/05/28/ubuntu-18-04-how-to-install-opencv/), but I don't absolve myself from helping, so you can always *contact me*.

 # Command-line Options
 Great you've got it installed\!
 Hopefully that is, we're about to find out\!
 The first step to running the software is navigating to the directory where the three scripts live.
-On Windows that looks for me like:
+On Windows that might look like:
 ```
-cd C:\Users\BenPurinton\Dropbox\PebbleCounts\software
+cd C:\Users\YourName\PebbleCounts
 ```
-Just replace everything after `cd` with the path on your computer.
+Just replace everything after `cd` with the path on your computer to the downloaded `PebbleCounts` folder.

 ## Calculate Camera Resolution
 First off, if the imagery you intend to use is not orthorectified and georeferenced you'll want to calculate the approximate ground resolution of the photos in millimeters per pixel.
 To do so you can run the script `calculate_camera_resolution.py` at the command line.